 To sue or be sued: The first questions your lawyer should ask.

-Posted by Benefitz Admin on September 13 2019 in News
+Posted by Kalev Crossland on September 13 2019 in News

 What better way to start off our first newsletter than with something that has been dear to my heart for almost 30 years now.
 Suing.
 A lot of fun and interest for me and my team, but for many of you – probably uncertainty or if you’ve been there before, you might liken it to having a root canal experience.
 Painful, expensive and potentially fruitless.